pvcy/anonymize-demo/README.md

 ## Getting started
 You can run a single instance of the application locally.
 All you need to get started is [Docker](https://www.docker.com/) installed on your local machine.

-1. Start the application with `docker compose -up --build`.
+1. Start the application with `docker compose up --build`.
 This will seed the PostgreSQL database with data from the JSON file.
 2. Navigate to `http://localhost:5000` in your browser.